Journal Selection for Publishing

 Selection of the most suitable journal for publishing involves two essential steps – finding the journal and assessing its quality:

-- Journals can be searched in various sources, but the most convenient and reliable ones are: bibliographic databases and publishers' websites.
+- Journals can be searched from various sources, but the most convenient and reliable ones are bibliographic databases and publishers' websites.

 - The quality of a journal can be assessed from a variety of perspectives.
-However, it has become a common practice to evaluate journals by their values of journal citation indicators.
+However, it has become common practice to evaluate journals based on their value of journal citation indicators.

 Journal Search in Databases

-For finding reliable, high quality journals (peer reviewed, referenced) it is advisable to perform the journal search in bibliographic databases.
+For finding reliable high-quality journals (peer-reviewed and referenced), it is advisable to perform a journal search in bibliographic databases.

 It is important to note that both the coverage and variety of indexed journals and the classification of disciplines vary between databases, so journal search results will also differ.